dhp98/AR-web-project/README.md

 (This Web-App is much useful when used through Mobile Web Browser:)

 1-It scans for Barcodes of 3 items,through your camera.
-2-While recording through camera after Barcode is Scanned It displays:
+2-While recording through camera after Barcode is Scanned It displays
-	2.1 - text description of that item.
+- text description of that item.
-	2.2 - Images floating on your barcode for next item.
+- Images floating on your barcode for next item.
-	2.3 - and it displays a video for other item.
+- and it displays a video for other item.

 To USE it:-
 1-Press the 'Lets Go!'
 Button on Home page ,